Laslo-S/Website_codebase/memory-bank/project_structure.md

 # Project Structure Overview

+**IMPORTANT AI AGENT NOTE:** When updating this file, preserve the detailed plaintext tree structure below. **DO NOT** summarize, simplify, or remove levels from the tree.
+Ensure all key directories and representative files within them are listed accurately with their brief descriptions.
+Maintaining this detailed view is critical for understanding the project layout.

 This document provides a detailed overview of the main directories and their purpose in the ArchViz Platform project, based on exploration up to Phase 20.

 ```plaintext